 It's worth the extra $100 (£70, AU$160) because there's a major sensor quality and specs boost between the old and new versions.
 That wait isn't long either.

-The GoPro Hero5 Session release date is October 2, so it'll be on store shelves, along with the Black version, near the top of the month.
+The GoPro Hero5 Session release date was October 2, so it's rolling out to store shelves now, along with the Black version.
+Its drone companion launches at the end of the month.

 - 1.5in (38mm) cubed design allows obstructive mounting